elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 ---

-## Reflected XSS Attack

-- A user is tricked into clicking on a malformed URL to a trusted website via Social Engineering
-  - Common attack vector is to send the link in an email with a deceptive link description
-- The payload is in the malformed URL
-  - Vulnerable websites will return the payload as part of the error response
-  - When the response is opened in the user's browser, the payload executes
----

 ## Reflected XSS Attack Example

 - An attacker sends a link to a target in email which looks like: